jjacobson95/Metagenomics_Snakemake_Pipeline/README.md

 Completed steps:
  1)‎ Deinterleave with BBmap
  2) Quality Check and Trimming with fastp

-Current step in progress:
  3) Assembly with MetaSPAdes

 Next steps: